Table of contents

 - Are there any improvements I want to make to my physical location to adapt to a new procedure or business model?

 - What signs or notices do I need to post in front of my location?

 Shipping and logistics: Here you will document any new procedures for shipping and logistics that you may need to accommodate as you reopen.
 This is particularly important if you’re making changes to your business that will rely more heavily on shipping, curbside pickup, or delivery to reach your customers in new ways when you reopen.

 Some questions about shipping and logistics you can ask yourself to guide this process:

-- Does your reopening plan depend on enabling a new way to reach customers?
+- Does reopening depend on enabling a new way to reach customers?

-- What are the new reopening guidelines for shipping and logistics in my geographic region?
+- What are the new rules for shipping and logistics in my geographic region?

 - What change in revenue can I expect?

 - Are there new customer expectations I should set around the way we do shipping and logistics?

 Workforce: Here you should document a plan for rehiring, ending furloughs, or bringing remote workers back to a physical location.
 Conversely, if the way you’re changing your business model doesn’t require a physical location, you’ll need to develop a plan for employees to work remotely.
 When you create a plan around your workforce, take into consideration recommendations from the CDC, OSHA compliance, and laws in your local jurisdiction.